delta-frost/tale-of-tails-tools/README.md

 - **Mood Generator** – Roll a normal or feral mood for your wolf, complete with effects and a fitting vibe.
 - **Wolf Trait Generator** – Get a random positive, neutral, and negative personality trait.
 Click any card to re‑roll just that one (it even shimmers!).
-- **Pack Name Generator** – Create unique pack names with lovely Welsh‑inspired flavours.
+- **Pack Name Generator** – Create unique pack names based in Welsh.
 - **Pack Theme Picker** – Swap the whole site’s look between Erroa, Gwanwyn, and Tonnau with a single click.
-- **More tools on the way** – Ideas from the pack are always welcome!
+- **More tools on the way** – Ideas from the server are always welcome!

 ---